Naval history of World War II: 1941–1942

 The American war plan was Rainbow 5 and was completed on 14 May 1941.
 It assumed that the United States was allied with Britain and France and provided for offensive operations by American forces in Europe, Africa, or both.
-The assumptions and plans for Rainbow 5 were discussed extensively in the Plan Dog memo, which concluded ultimately that the United States would adhere to a Europe first strategy, making the war against Germany a higher priority than the war against Japan.
+The assumptions and plans for Rainbow 5 were discussed extensively in the Plan Dog memo, which concluded ultimately that the United States would adhere to a Europe-first strategy, making the war against Germany a higher priority than the war against Japan.
 However President Roosevelt did not approve the plan—he wanted to play it by ear.
 The Navy wanted to make Japan the top target, and in 1941–1943 the U.S. in effect was mostly fighting a naval war against Japan, in addition to its support for Army landings in North Africa, Sicily and Italy in 1942–1943.

-U.S. strategy in 1941 was to deter Japan from further advances toward British, Dutch, French and American territories to the South.
+U.S. strategy in 1941 was to deter Japan from further advances toward British, Dutch, French and American territories to the south.
 When the Allies cut off sales of oil to Japan, it lost 90% of its fuel supply for airplanes and warships.
 It had stocks that would last a year or two.
-It had to compromise or fight to recapture British and Dutch wells to the South. in November 1941, U.S. Army Chief of Staff George Marshall explained the American air war strategy to the press—it was top secret and not for publication:
+It had to compromise or fight to capture British and Dutch wells to the south. in November 1941, U.S. Army Chief of Staff George Marshall explained the American air war strategy to the press—it was top secret and not for publication: